AmoebeLabs/swiss-army-knife-card-manual/docs/tools/usersvg-tool.md

 :octicons-package-dependents-24: Output ·
 :octicons-tools-24: WIP

-The User SVG tool makes it possible to add (external) SVGs to your card.
+The User SVG tool makes it possible to add (external) SVGs, JPGs and PNGs ([:octicons-tag-24: 1.0.0-rc.3][github-releases]) to your card.

+[:octicons-tag-24: 1.0.0-rc.3][github-releases]
+It has also support for clipping and masking, so your external SVG/JPG/PNG will fit the area (from rectangle/square to round) it is displayed within.

 | Weather | Weather | AirVisual | AirVisual|
 |-----|-----|-----|-----|
 |![usersvg-partly-cloudy-day] | ![usersvg-partly-cloudy-day-rain]| ![usersvg-ic-face-1] | ![usersvg-ic-face-6] |

+An example using clipping and masking: A square image of a washing machine is now fit to the round circle.
+Furthermore, all images and svgs have an opacity mask.

+![Swiss Army Knife Clip Mask example]

 !!!
 Success "Inline SVG support is foreseen in the future"